 If you are thinking about using your FSA or HSA as a financing option for LASIK, here are a few facts to consider:

 - If you choose to have LASIK, you can use your FSA or HSA dollars to help pay for the procedure.
-BUT the entire cost of the procedure, particularly using the most advanced technologies, may not be covered by your FSA or HSA fund.
+BUT the entire cost of the procedure, particularly using the most advanced technologies, may not be covered by your FSA fund.

 - Married couples and families have a higher contribution limit ($6,750 with an HSA).
 This family contribution is a good financing option for LASIK, as it will likely cover the cost of using the most advanced technologies.